 Tumbler allows you to take bigger sips and gives you room to relax.
 Sometimes you just want to take it easy, not over analyzing each step the nectarine of gods has to offer.

-Hope this list gave you much anticipated information when choosing the best whiskey glass for your preferences.
+Hope this list gave you much anticipated information when choosing the best whiskey glasses for your preferences.